Knee pain: how it happens and what you can do about it

 Knee pain in osteoarthritis is particularly common

-Osteoarthritis is one of the most common causes of complaints in the knee.
-In many cases, knee arthrosis occurs between the ages of 40 and 50.
-In most cases, the cause is overstraining due to too much sport or incorrect movement patterns in professional life.
-Overweight or malpositioning of the knee can also promote knee osteoarthritis.
-You can feel osteoarthritis in the knee joint because your knee feels stiff and hurts when you move it.
+Osteoarthritis is one of the most common causes of knee complaints.
+A knee osteoarthritis occurs in many cases between the ages of 40 and 50.
+It is usually caused by overloading due to too much sport or incorrect movements at work.
+Being overweight or misalignments of the knee can also promote knee osteoarthritis.
+You can feel osteoarthritis in the knee joint by the fact that your knee feels stiff and hurts when you move.
 The cartilage in the joint becomes thinner and is no longer as well protected.

 Depending on which area of the knee is affected, the knee pain may occur on the outside (lateral).
 Knee pain on the inside of the knee (medial) can also indicate the onset of osteoarthritis.
 If the area under the kneecap is affected, then the pain in the knee occurs mainly when standing up (patellofemoral).
 In a severe course, the knee joint may eventually be so damaged that it must be replaced.
 Other forms are milder and the symptoms even subside after some time.